KemalGayatri/KemalGayatri/research/notes.md

 Consider adding CI/CD pipelines for automated testing and deployment.
 Explore potential integrations with popular frontend frameworks like React or Vue.js.

+This repo would be a great place to explore the intersection of ancient Vedic philosophy and modern computational techniques.

+Consider incorporating sections on the practical applications of Vedic concepts in areas like AI ethics, consciousness studies, or complex systems modeling.